0BananaBig0/from_gcc_to_cpp/Function.md

    RetType result = funcName( para_list );   // Function call may be replaced with the function body };
 ```

-##### Explanation

-1. Functions defined with the `inline` keyword suggest to the compiler that it should **attempt** to
-   **expand the function's code at each point where the function is called**, rather than performing
-   a traditional call.
-2. Please note that this is **just a suggestion**.
-The compiler will decide whether or not to expand
-   the inline function depending on the situation.
-If you want to force the compiler to unfold the
-   function all the time, you should understand more about the compiler's behavior.

 ##### Advantages